-As for the financial statements as of December 31, 2024, no direct impacts resulting from the aforementioned events have appeared, except for the company achieving currency differences profits reflecting these developments.
+As for the financial statements as of June 30, 2025, no direct impacts resulting from the events have appeared, except for the company achieving currency differences profits reflecting these developments.
 However, there is a possibility that these developments will affect the financial statements for future periods.
-Given the uncertain nature of the economic conditions, the company faces a challenge in determining the exact expected impact, the size of which may vary according to the development of events and the time period in which they continue.
+Given the uncertain nature of the economic conditions, the company faces a challenge in determining the exact expected impact, the size of which may vary according to the development of events and the time in which they continue.
 The company is currently evaluating the potential impacts on future financial statements.